Stella Gibson

-Detective Superintendent (DSU)DSU Detective Superintendent Stella Gibson is the main character in the crime drama television series The Fall, which is filmed and set in Northern Ireland.
+Detective Superintendent (DSU) Stella Gibson is the main character in the crime drama television series The Fall, which is filmed and set in Northern Ireland.
 She is portrayed by Gillian Anderson.

 Character overview

 Detective Superintendent Stella Gibson is an English Metropolitan Police officer assigned to the Police Service of Northern Ireland on a 28-day review in the city of Belfast who later accepts a semi-permanent secondment to supervise Operation Musicman.
 Gibson is a senior investigating officer tasked with the reviewing of investigations, an incredibly capable officer, and is extremely comfortable with her own sexuality.

 With her investigation stalled, Gibson is forced to get results under the threat of a new 28-day review into Operation Musicman.
-As Stella's personal past comes back to haunt her, her professional present becomes further entangled in it.

 Etymology

 Creator-writer Allan Cubitt was inspired by guitar manufacturing companies when naming many of his characters.
 Both Stella and Gibson are brands of guitar.
 Cubitt explained: "I gave Stella Gibson a double guitar name as she's my central character.
 As a writer sometimes it's incredibly important that you write about things that interest you and you just know when names are right.
 I love music and I love guitars and have been playing them for years.
 In fact, my first ever guitar was a Gibson."